-Here’s how to get your garden tools in shape and keep them that way.
+Here’s how to get a shovel, or other garden tools, in shape and keep them that way.

 Gather Your Weapons